 Here’s how to apply changing your focus to mentally release weight.
 My theory is that through this process, self-sabotaging behaviors and backsliding will decrease with daily practice.

 How to lose your mental weight

 1) Challenge yourself to think less about the weight you need to lose if it upsets you to do so

 If it frustrates you, change the subject.
 If it makes you feel sad, change the subject.
 If it makes you angry, change the subject.
 Unless you feel good thinking about it, don’t think about it.

 How?
 By any means necessary.
 If you start feeling down about how hard it is for you to be disciplined or get started, think about ANYTHING that feels better.
 It doesn’t even have to be about weight loss.

-2) Meditate to feel good 3 times a day for 15 minutes, if you can.
-One time a day is good too.
+2) Meditate once a day.
+The best time is in the morning but anytime works.
 Practice quieting thoughts and feeling good.
 How would you feel if you weren’t worried about all the things you worry about?

 According to Dotts, feeling good is what brings the goods and comes to us when we do not think about what makes us upset.
 I’ve tried it.
 It works.

 When we feel good, we attract more of the thoughts that make us feel good.
 We then get into more of the behaviors that make us feel good and make more decisions that make us feel good.

 The more we make a deliberate effort to practice feeling good, the more we do things that make us feel good and the more we don’t do things that don’t make us feel good.